Do you have an uninvited guest in your life?

 Prowling Google, I discovered BLOGGING.
 Totally foreign to me.
 But so invigorating.

-Days zoomed past as I read and reread blogs about a variety of topics that informed, educated inspired,
+Days zoomed past as I read and reread blogs about a variety of topics that informed, educated inspired, and entertained me.

 Then, I had my lightbulb moment.